open-telemetry/oteps/text/0152-telemetry-schemas.md

   such conversions are possible.
 When conversions are not possible it constitutes a breaking change between versions.

-- Telemetry schemas are identified by Schema URLs.
+- Telemetry schemas are identified by Schema URLs, that are unique for each schema version.

 - Telemetry sources (e.g. instrumentation libraries) should include a schema URL in the emitted telemetry.